leplusorg/docker-pdf/README.md

 ## Request new tool

-Please use this link to request that a new tool be added to the image: [](issues/new?assignees=thomasleplus&labels=enhancement&template=feature_request.md&title=%5BFEAT%5D)
+Please use [this link](https://github.com/thomasleplus/docker-pdf/issues/new?assignees=thomasleplus&labels=enhancement&template=feature_request.md&title=%5BFEAT%5D) to request that a new tool be added to the image.